MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-sample-for-customers.md

 The Power BI embedded sample application allows you to create an *embed for your customers* Power BI app.

-Follow these steps to modify the a sample *embed for your customers* application, to embed your Power BI report.
+Follow these steps to modify the *embed for your customers* sample application, to embed your Power BI report.

 1. Open the [Power BI developer samples](https://github.com/microsoft/PowerBI-Developer-Samples) folder.